-If you are drooling over thinking of mouth-watering tempting desserts, then sorry for bursting your bubble because here, we are not talking about the sweet desserts but “The Desserts”.
+If you are drooling over thinking of mouth-watering pleasant desserts, then sorry for bursting your bubble because here, we are not talking about the sweet delicious desserts but “The Deserts”.
 The Desert is a barren piece of land that receives the least vegetation rainfall where humans can hardly survive.
-And biologically the lands accepts plants and animals that can survive in arid environments.
+And biologically the lands accept plants and animals that can survive in arid environments.
 About one-third of the land of the world is arid.
 And in simple words, they are huge areas that are made-up of bare soil and low vegetation.

 Here we present you the list of the most beautiful and astonishing desserts in the world where you can plan to visit on your next vacation.

 It is a polar desert in the southeast part of the Earth and is completely covered around by the Southern Ocean.
 Nearly 98% of this dessert is covered by ice, which is in Avg.
 1.9 km in thickness.
 It is the coldest, driest and the windiest place which was unseen and was undiscovered till 1820.
 And yes, “Eight below” was filmed here, and if you want to see those amazing southern lights you can visit here.

 Well, this is the terrestrial Ecoregion that covers Svalbard, Franz Josef Land, Severnaya Island, and Severnaya Zemlya.
 All these islands are covered with glacier’s snow and bare rock in freezing weather.
 The area covered by the Arctic desert is 161.356 sq.km.
 Again, one can watch the beautiful northern lights here.
 In summer, the weather sometimes rises above freezing temperature, which sometimes makes the seabirds and other mammal relocate themselves.